davidegirardi/zos-pivoting/README.md

  * `zosutils/stdiotranscoder.py` wraps the stdin/stdout of a command and performs transparent re-encoding (EBCDIC to UTF8 or other encodings supported by python).
 In other words: makes nc/ncat support EBCDIC and other character encoding systems
  * `zosutils/zosftp.py` talks FTP and uses the extra features of the FTP server in z/OS
  * `zosutils/jcl.py` to generate JCL cards
- * `sshutils/ssh_utils.py` generation and management of SSH keys and fingerprinting

 The python files in the root of the project exhibit a lower coding quality than the others.